 A. Current SC members are appointed by volunteering to participate on the CCR-FYI SC and must attend the scheduled monthly meetings of the SC.

-B. Upon accepting membership in the FYI Steering Committee, individuals agree to maintain active membership for a minimum of one year.
+B. Upon accepting membership in the FYISC, individuals agree to maintain active membership for a minimum of one year.

 C. Be a member of at least one sub-committee.

-E. Communicate concerns to the SC from postdoctoral fellows, clinical fellows and young investigators.
+E. Communicate concerns to the FYISC from postdoctoral fellows, clinical fellows, and young investigators.

 F. Hold informal meetings with postdoctoral fellows as necessary.

-G. The CCR-FYI SC will strive to maintain diversity and equal representation among scientific discipline, experience, gender, and foreign national status.
+G. The FYISC will strive to maintain diversity and equal representation among scientific discipline, experience, gender, and foreign national status.